sauce-archives/help/docs/tools/automation/appium.md

 </repositories>
 {% endhighlight %}

-<h3 id="java-test-setup">Java Test Setup</h3>

-With the API client from above the setup with Java is extra simple.

-Add the following to your existing Appium Test:

-1. Add @TestObject and @RunWith class annotations
-2. Add the TestObjectTestResultWatcher annotated with @Rule
-3. Set TESTOBJECT_API_KEY and TESTOBJECT_TEST_REPORT_ID capabilities
-4. Pass the Appium driver to the watcher using setAppiumDriver

-The watcher will also quit your Appium driver instance when the test has finished.
-Do not close it in the tear-down method.

-This is an example of how your test could look like:

-{% highlight java %}
-@TestObject(testObjectApiKey = "E8DD63C22A3841FD90ED87DCB6D31127", testObjectSuiteId = 1)
-@RunWith(TestObjectAppiumSuite.class)
-public class CalculatorTest {

-	@Rule
-	public TestObjectTestResultWatcher watcher = new TestObjectTestResultWatcher();

-	private AndroidDriver driver;

-	@Before
-	public void setup() throws MalformedURLException {
-		DesiredCapabilities capabilities = new DesiredCapabilities();

-		...

-		capabilities.setCapability(TestObjectCapabilities.TESTOBJECT_API_KEY, watcher.getApiKey());
-		capabilities.setCapability(TestObjectCapabilities.TESTOBJECT_TEST_REPORT_ID, watcher.getTestReportId());

-		driver = new AndroidDriver(TestObjectCapabilities.TESTOBJECT_APPIUM_ENDPOINT, capabilities);
-		watcher.setAppiumDriver(driver);
-	}

-	@After
-	public void tearDown() {
-		// Do not quit the driver here.
-The watcher will take care of it.
-	}

-	@Test
-	public void yourTestCase() {
-		...
-	}

-}
-{% endhighlight %}

 # Running your Appium tests on TestObject

 There are several ways of running your Appium tests on our platform.
 Here we go through them in increasing order of complexity and refinement.